shristituladhar/powerbi-project/README.md

 1. Download or clone this repository
 2. Open any `.pbix` file using Power BI Desktop
-3. Interact with visuals, slicers, and explore the dataset
+3. Interact with visuals, slicers, and explore the datasets

----

-## Note

-This is an evolving repo — more Power BI projects coming soon!